tanersnmz/High-Performance-Machine-Learning/README.md

 ├── gpt2base-lora and pruning.ipynb          # LoRA and Pruning experiments for base model GPT2, just for experiment purposes, not used in final code
 ├── Quantization.ipynb                       # Quantization experiments
 ├── Quantization-with-Flash-Attention.ipynb  # Quantization with FlashAttention
-├── gpt2-flashattention.py                   # FlashAttention implementation, just for experiment purposes, not used in final code
+├── Profiling.ipynb                          # Performance profiling for optimized models with detailed CUDA and CPU metrics ├── gpt2-flashattention.py                   # FlashAttention implementation, just for experiment purposes, not used in final code
 ├── gpt2-flashAttention-newmetrics.py       # Enhanced metrics for FlashAttention, just for experiment purposes, not used in final code
 ├── distillation/                           # Knowledge distillation implementations